mujan5427/HTML-Notes/README.md

   * All HTML documents must start with a document type declaration：`<!DOCTYPE html>`.

+    > The <!DOCTYPE> declaration is not an HTML tag; it is an instruction to the web browser about what version of HTML the page is written in.

+    > The <!DOCTYPE> declaration is NOT case sensitive.

   * The HTML document itself begins with `<html>` and ends with `</html>`.

   * The visible part of the HTML document is between `<body>` and `</body>`.